How To Make DIY Decoupage Easter Eggs

 Are you ready for DIY Easter Eggs Inspiration?
 You can make high-end designer Easter Eggs with these decoupage techniques.
-See options for using old book pages to decoupage Dollar Tree eggs and easy napkin decoupage ideas.
+See options for using old book pages to decoupage Dollar Tree eggs and easy napkin and fabric decoupage ideas.
 Here are some DIY decoupage Easter Egg decoupage ideas that will make your home look stylish and high-end this Spring.

 These easy-to-make unique Easter eggs are budget-friendly because you can use old plastic Easter eggs or inexpensive Dollar Tree eggs.
-It doesn’t matter if they are faded or scratched because you will cover them with scape paper, napkins, scrap fabric, etc.
+It doesn’t matter if they are faded or scratched because you will cover them with scrap paper, napkins, scrap fabric, etc.

 Farmhouse Style Magazine Featured Project